-Have you ever seen this on your facebook feed from one of your friends or maybe on your Instagram feed?
+Have you ever seen this on your Facebook feed from one of your friends or maybe on your Instagram feed?
 I even saw this on twitter a few years ago.
 And I know for sure that this video went viral on Youtube with several million hits.

 Does this sound familiar?
 This quote has been spammed so many times all over the internet.

 This video was shot in early 2003 when David R. and several of his friends went for a ride.
 To look at a few places, if they could shoot several scenes for his upcoming movie, which was supposed to be called “Virus.”

 The video was recorded only on black and white film, which is quite convenient for this kind of story.
-Especially when they were talking about ghost just a few seconds they pick her up.
+Especially when they were talking about ghosts just a few seconds, they pick her up.
 They made few edits in adobe premier to make it look like something paranormal was happening.

 And this is just one of the many stories that were going on through social media.
-For the older readers, do you remember how many similar stories landed in your email, that you have to resend it gazillion friends in order to survive… Well, the story about Fidalgo is just one of those stories, but someone and by someone, I mean David, took time and made a compelling video for this.
+For the older readers, do you remember how many similar stories landed in your email, that you have to resend it gazillion friends to survive?
+Well, the story about Fidalgo is just one of those stories, but someone and by someone, I mean David, took time and made a compelling video for this.

-Many people in the industry told several news outlets that they can’t believe that this story went for such a long time.
+Many people in the industry told several news outlets that they couldn’t believe that this story went for such a long time.
 Usually, posts or stories like this don’t have the longevity as this one had.
 In my opinion, it is solely only due to the scripted video they made.
 If I was alone at home at night, I might get scared a bit, while watching a video.